-Governance.
-Risk and Control
+Governance, Risk and Control

-- To review the Council's corporate governance arrangements against the good governance framework and consider annual governance reports and assurances. - 4 To review the Annual Governance Statement prior to approval and consider whether it properly reflects the risk environment and supporting assurances, taking into account internal audit's opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control. - To consider the Council's arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements. - To consider the Council's framework of assurance and ensure that it adequately addresses the risks and priorities of the council. - 7 To monitor the effective development and operation of risk management in the council. - 8 To monitor progress in addressing risk related issued reported to the committee.
+- 6 To review the Council's corporate governance arrangements against the good governance framework and consider annual governance reports and assurances. - 7 To review and approve the Annual Governance Statement and consider whether it properly reflects the risk environment and supporting assurances, taking into account internal audit's opinion on the overall adequacy and effectiveness of the council's framework of governance, risk management and control. - 8 To consider the Council's arrangements to secure value for money and to review and scrutinise assurances and assessments on the effectiveness of these arrangements. - 9 To consider the Council's framework of assurance and ensure that it adequately addresses the risks and priorities of the council. - 10 To monitor the effective development and operation of risk management in the council. - 11 To monitor progress in addressing risk related issued reported to the committee.

-- 9 To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions. - 10 To review the assessment of fraud risks and potential harm to the Council from fraud and corruption. - 11 To make recommendations to the Executive on the Council's arrangements for deterring, preventing, detecting and investigating fraud. - 12 To monitor the counter fraud strategy, actions and resources. - 13 To advise the Executive on responses to audit management letters, reports and investigations and reviewing whether agreed external audit or inspection recommendations have been implemented as timetabled.
+- 12 To consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions, including calling managers to explain lack of progress. - 13 To review the assessment of fraud risks and potential harm to the Council from fraud and corruption. - 14 To make recommendations to the Executive on the Council's arrangements for deterring, preventing, detecting and investigating fraud. - 15 To monitor the counter fraud strategy, actions and resources. - 16 To advise the Executive on responses to audit management letters, reports and investigations and reviewing whether agreed external audit or inspection recommendations have been implemented as timetabled. - 17 To review and monitor the Council's treasury management arrangements in accordance with the CIPFA Treasury Management Code of Practice.